geogeeks-au/geogeeks-au.github.io/2026/0312_hacknight.md

 Come and work on your OpenStreetMap and QGis projects with other like-minded geeks.
 There will be food and drinks, and good company.
 All skill levels and areas of interest are welcome!

-We'll be in the Vault again this time, at the rear of the office area of Riff.
+We'll be in the main Town Hall area this time, at the front of Riff.

 Pizza and drinks will be sponsored by [OSGeo Oceania](https://osgeo-oceania.org).